Tharun-Balaji/Full-Stack/NodeProjects/FileOrganizer/ReadMe.md

    node main.js tree ~/Documents
    ```

-   This command displays the directory tree structure of your Documents folder (replace `~/Documents` with the actual path if needed).
+   This command displays the directory tree structure of your Documents folder (replace `~/Documents` with the actual path like `C:\Users\Tharunbalaji\Downloads` if needed).

 **Additional Considerations**